kliewerdaniel/obj01/README.md

 🙏 Acknowledgements

 Inspired by the ideal that truth should be decentralized, transparent, and navigable.
 Thanks to the open-source communities behind Whisper, sentence-transformers, Chroma, LangChain, and many others who make this possible.

----

-Let me know what you'd like to name the project officially (this draft uses **Objective Newsfeed**) or if you'd prefer a more poetic/technical name.
-I can also scaffold the folder structure next or write the `CONTRIBUTING.md`.